twse/random-stuff/Readable Fonts/Western European.md

 **Note 2**: ä and ö which also serve as German diacritics are in fact accessible in both forms: uppercase and lowercase.

-### Notes when writing this language with URW Palladio KUL
-**Note 1**: In order to obtain the a ring, one should put ˚ (#169) on them (overstrike method).

-**Note 2**: ä and ö which also serve as German diacritics are in fact accessible in both forms: uppercase and lowercase.
 ### Playing card symbols for use with Palm OS only
 The symbols appear as one color in the built-in fonts used for the operating system.